Huntley, Moss Lead No. 11 Utah over Idaho State, 31-0

 Idaho State: The Bengals looked overmatched from the start and didn’t cross mid-field until the second half.
 Idaho State played both Matt Struck and Gunnar Amos but neither had much time to throw and often missed their targets.

-Utah: The Ute offense showed a few new formations and plays and completed a few downfield passes to gain a comfortable lead that allowed them to sit Moss midway through the second quarter.
-Other than 11 penalties and a fourth-quarter lost fumble, the Utes achieved their goal of playing clean and getting a host of second- and third-team players some experience.
+Utah: The offense showed a few new formations and plays and completed a few downfield passes to gain a comfortable lead that allowed them to sit Moss midway through the second quarter.
+Other than 11 penalties and a fourth-quarter lost fumble (”It got sloppy there toward the end,” Whittingham said), the Utes achieved their goal of playing clean and getting a host of second- and third-team players some experience.
 The defense bolstered its suffocating reputation.

 UP NEXT